gnolang/faucet-hub/README.md

 To add your faucet to the Hub, you need to provide your faucet configuration information in `src/data/faucets.json`.
-This includes the name of the network the faucet is serving on, the network chain ID, drip options for the faucet (in GNOT), the faucet URL, and the recaptcha public key.
+This includes the name of the network the faucet is serving on, the network chain ID, drip options for the faucet (in GNOT), the faucet URL, and the recaptcha site key.

 ```json
 {